prateekverma22jul-code/Link2Link/README.md

 [![Owner](https://img.shields.io/badge/Owner-Verified-blue)]()

 ## 📖 About
 Link2Link is a web application designed to facilitate efficient digital linking.
-This platform is developed, owned, and maintained by **[Your Name/Username]**.
+This platform is developed, owned, and maintained by **Our team**.

 ## 🔒 Source Code
 **Please Note:** The source code for Link2Link is **proprietary and closed-source**.
 This repository serves as a public landing page and documentation hub for the project.